files-community/Website/src/routes/docs/contributing/code-style/+page.md

 ### 7. Deprecations

-1. Do not use any `Vanara` namespaces
+1. Do not refer any `Vanara` namespaces
 2. Do not use `DllImport` to import Win32 API

 ### 8. Hungarian Notation in C#